After months of anticipation, it's hard to believe that the 2016 TCM Classic Film Festival is now over!

 I also have a number of non-festival posts coming soon, some of which I previewed before the festival.

-TCM 2016 Festival Posts: The 2016 TCM Classic Film Festival: Day One; The 2016 TCM Classic Film Festival: Day Two; Tonight's Movie: A Tree Grows in Brooklyn (1945) at the TCM Classic Film Festival; The 2016 TCM Classic Film Festival: Day Three; The 2016 TCM Classic Film Festival: Day Four; Tonight's Movie: He Ran All the Way (1951) at the TCM Classic Film Festival; The 2016 TCM Classic Film Festival: Day Five; TCM News: FilmStruck and TCM Backlot; Tonight's Movie: A House Divided (1931) at the TCM Classic Film Festival.
+TCM 2016 Festival Posts: The 2016 TCM Classic Film Festival: Day One; The 2016 TCM Classic Film Festival: Day Two; Tonight's Movie: A Tree Grows in Brooklyn (1945) at the TCM Classic Film Festival; The 2016 TCM Classic Film Festival: Day Three; The 2016 TCM Classic Film Festival: Day Four; Tonight's Movie: He Ran All the Way (1951) at the TCM Classic Film Festival; The 2016 TCM Classic Film Festival: Day Five; TCM News: FilmStruck and TCM Backlot; Tonight's Movie: A House Divided (1931) at the TCM Classic Film Festival; Tonight's Movie: Shanghai Express (1932) at the TCM Classic Film Festival.

 Previously reviewed films seen at the 2016 TCM Classic Film Festival: REPEAT PERFORMANCE (1947), THE WAR OF THE WORLDS (1953), MIDNIGHT (1939), ALL THAT HEAVEN ALLOWS (1955), and SHE WORE A YELLOW RIBBON (1949).